Updated July 3, 2023

-- It has also been seen that the borrower can get a loan from the lenders at low rates compared to the loan sanctioned through the mortgage broker.
+- The borrower can also get a loan from the lenders at low rates compared to the sanctioned loan.

-- Many lenders in the market are unwilling to work with the mortgage brokers, so the choice before the mortgage broker becomes less.
+- Many lenders are unwilling to work with mortgage brokers, so the choice before the mortgage broker becomes less.

-- It demands money for its services, and sometimes when the deal is not cracked, the mortgage broker does not get any commission; therefore, every transaction involves a risk.
+- It demands money for its services, and sometimes the mortgage broker does not get any commission; therefore, every transaction involves a risk.

 - In case of default by the borrower, there will be no involvement of the mortgage broker; therefore, lenders may not be very interested in hiring such brokers.